 - 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (See Note 3 below). - 2.
-Baptised Catholic children (see Note 2 below) living in the parish of Ss Mary and Benedict who have a brother or sister (see Note 4 below) attending St Mary and St Benedict Catholic Primary School at the time of admission. - 3.
-Baptised Catholic children (see Note 2 below) living in the parish of Ss Mary and Benedict. - 4.
-Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St Mary and St Benedict Catholic Primary School at the time of admission. - 5.
-Other Baptised Catholic children (see note 2 below). - 6.
-Non-Catholic children who are looked after or previously looked after (See Note 3 below). - 7.
-Non-Catholic children who have a brother or sister (see Note 4 below) attending St Mary and St Benedict Catholic Primary School at the time of admission. - 8.
+Baptised Catholic children (see Note 2 below) living in the parish of The Precious Blood and All Souls who have a brother or sister (see Note 4 below) attending All Souls Catholic Primary School at the time of admission. - 3.
+Baptised Catholic children (see Note 2 below) living in the parish of The Precious Blood and All Souls - 4.
+Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending All Souls Catholic Primary School at the time of admission. - 5.
+Other baptised Catholic children (see Note 2 below) of a member of staff working for All Souls Catholic Primary School (see Note 6 below). - 6.
+Other Baptised Catholic children (see note 2 below). - 7.
+Non-Catholic children who are looked after or previously looked after (See Note 3 below). - 8.
+Non-Catholic children who have a brother or sister (see Note 4 below) attending All Souls Catholic Primary School at the time of admission. - 9.
+Non-Catholic children of a member of staff working for All Souls Catholic Primary School (see Note 6 below) - 10.
 Non-Catholic children.